HerbCaudill/herbcaudill.com/content/posts/20230101-establishing-trust-in-a-world-without-servers.md

 But we’re trying to do this without depending on centralized services.

 A decentralized solution might be for people to actively share their own keys directly with each other.
-This was the approach taken by PGP ('Pretty Good Privacy'), the first encryption toolset intended for ordinary users, in the 1990s.
+This was the approach taken by [PGP ("Pretty Good Privacy")](https://en.wikipedia.org/wiki/Pretty_Good_Privacy), the first encryption toolset intended for ordinary users, in the 1990s.
 People would put their public keys on their websites and in their email signatures.
 Apparently there were [key signing parties](https://en.wikipedia.org/wiki/Key_signing_party) where people exchanged and signed each other's keys.